kazurayam/VisualInspectionTutorial/docs/index.md

 ![02 test output file tree](../images/tutorial/02_test_output_file_tree.png)

 Let us read the Java source of the test `T1HelloMaterialstoreTest` line by line to understand the basic concept and classes of the "materialstore" library.
-Here I assume that you are a well-trained Java programmer who requires no explanation how to code using JUnit.
+Here I assume that you are a well-trained Java programmer who requires no explanation how to code this using JUnit.

 ### Create a base directory